-Parameter Description Logging type Select a type of logging from the drop-down list.
-Local: the system log is stored in the router's memory.
-When this value is selected, the Server and Port fields are not displayed. • Remote : the system log is sent to the remote host specified in the Server field.
+Parameter Description Logging type Local: the system log is stored in the router's memory.
+When this value is selected, the Server and Port fields are not displayed.
+Remote: the system log is sent to the remote host specified in the Server field.
 Local and remote: the system log is stored in the router's memory and sent to the remote host specified in the Server field.
 Logging level Select a type of messages and alerts/notifications to be logged.
-Server The IP or URL address of the host from the local or global network, to which the system log will be sent.

-Parameter Description Port A port of the host specified in the Server field.
+Parameter Description Server The IP or URL address of the host from the local or global network, to which the system log will be sent.
+Port A port of the host specified in the Server field.
 By default, the value 514 is specified.